cloudbees-days/sda-k8s-best-practices/README.md

-# Best practices for CloudBees Core on Kubernetes Workshop
+# Kubernetes Best practices for CloudBees Core Workshop

 This workshop will provide a holistic set of best practices for running CloudBees Core on Kubernetes.